What can you personally do when Christian discipleship calls you to care for God’s gift of creation?

 The Gospel and Care of Creation: Call to Action (2012)

 CHOOSE FAITH-CONSISTENT SUSTAINABLE LIFESTYLES

-Living the Change doesn’t have all the answers to these questions, but encouraging and equipping the Christian community to step out and make personal sustainable lifestyle commitments motivated from a heart of faithful discipleship, is part of the solution.
+Living the Change doesn’t have all the answers to these questions, but encouraging and equipping the Christian community to step out and make personal sustainable lifestyle commitments motivated from a heart of faithful discipleship is part of the solution.
 While looking squarely in the face of overwhelming ecological problems, making personal faith-consistent lifestyle choices is something each one of us has the power to do in little ways, and sometimes in big ways.
-This is especially true if sustainable living choices are made in one of Living the Change’s three high impact lifestyle areas–diet, transportation, and energy.
-To learn more about our three high impact lifestyle areas click this link.
+This is especially true if sustainable living choices are made in one of three high impact lifestyle areas–diet, transportation, and energy.

 TOGETHER WE CAN MAKE A LARGE COLLECTIVE IMPACT

 If millions of Christians made faith-consistent sustainable lifestyle commitments our community would have a big collective impact for the better on creation, the climate, and the wellbeing of our neighbors, especially those suffering from poverty who are hurt the most from the effects of climate change and polluted ecosystems.

 So that’s what Living the Change is all about, encouraging and equipping evangelical Christians